awsxdr/func/README.md

 Note here that the call to `Fail` requires the result types to be passed.
 This is because the types can't be inferred.

-Also note that `OnError` requires both the error type and the result value type to be given.
-However, this isn't required when capturing all errors.
+Also note that the error type is specified in the lambda for `OnError`.
+If not specified here then the method would require both the error type and result type specified in angular brackets.